Dilshan-Chanuka/ai-urban-green-space-management/README.md

 # 🌳 AI-Powered Urban Green Space Management System (UGSMS)

-An end-to-end machine learning pipeline built on Databricks to optimize park-level interventions in German cities using environmental, usage, and sentiment data.

 ---

 ## 🚀 Project Overview

-The **Urban Green Space Management System (UGSMS)** is designed to help city authorities and park managers make **data-driven decisions** by integrating multi-source data (air quality, footfall, sentiment, and geographic info) and applying ML to recommend timely interventions.
+The **Urban Green Space Management System (UGSMS)** is an end-to-end machine learning solution developed to support data-driven, proactive park management across 16 national parks in Germany.
+By integrating environmental indicators, human activity patterns, and public sentiment, UGSMS identifies when and where interventions are needed to improve park quality, accessibility, and environmental impact.

 ---